$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Introduction

 This paper is arranged as follows.
-In next section we state some facts on classical $R$-matrices, including the $R$-matrix formalism for deriving Poisson brackets and how $R$-matrices are acted by the so-called intertwining operators (see below for the definition).
-In Section~3 we find out all certain linear $R$-matrices on the Lie algebra $\fg=\cG^-\times\cG^+$, and classify them according to the action of intertwining involutions.
-With a selected $R$-matrix on $\fg$, we apply the $R$-matrix formalism to the examples of the two-component BKP hierarchy and the Toda lattice hierarchy in Section~4 and Section~5 respectively.
-We will construct Hamiltonian structures of these two hierarchies and study their reduction property.
-The final section is devoted to the summary and outlook.
+In next section we review the $R$-matrix formalism for the construction of Poisson brackets.
+In Section~3 we derive a list of $R$-matrices on the Lie algebra $\fg=\cG^-\times\cG^+$, which are classified according to the action of some simple intertwining involutions.
+With one of these $R$-matrices, we apply the $R$-matrix formalism to the two-component BKP and the Toda lattice hierarchies in Section~4 and Section~5 respectively.
+The reduction property of these Hamiltonian structures will be clarified.
+The final section is devoted to the conclusion.